 Socca is a quick and easy flatbread made with chickpea flour, water and olive oil.
 While we often make these chickpea waffles for dinner, I had never thought to transform the batter into wraps.

 I started tinkering with my go-to batter, slipping in some spinach and fresh lemon juice for added nutrition and flavor.
 Everything goes right into the Vitamix or blender, and is then cooked like crepes in a skillet.
 It’s the easiest (and arguably healthiest) flatbread you’ll ever make!

-While you can eat the chickpea flatbreads like wraps if you serve them right away while they’re still pliant, you can also make them ahead then eat them with a fork and knife.
-I also love to tear off pieces off the bread and use them to grab the salad, much like you’d eat Indian food with naan bread (cause eating with your hands always makes food taste better).
+Yes!
+While the chickpea flatbreads are the most pliant when just cooked, you can refrigerate them for up to 3 days (they will get a bit more delicate but will still taste delicious).
+I love to tear off pieces off the bread and use them to grab the salad, much like you’d eat Indian food with naan bread (because eating with your hands always makes food taste better!).

 What you’ll need for this recipe:

 - Nonstick skillet: I’ve said it before and I’ll say it again, but I’m in love with my Scanpan.
 It’s the best nonstick skillet out there, and it’s made without Teflon, which is a huge plus for the environment and our health.

 - Vitamix or blender: I use my Vitamix almost daily for smoothies, batters and soups.
 Their new blending cups fit on the Ascent base and are perfect for single-serve smoothies and dressings.